bfosterjr/ufgraph/README.md

 ![](https://raw.githubusercontent.com/bfosterjr/ufgraph/master/example.png)

-You can also build a call graph at your current instruction pointer (EIP/RIP) and have ufgraph highlight the this basic block as follows:
+It is also possible to build a call graph at your current instruction pointer (EIP/RIP) and have ufgraph highlight the this basic block as follows:

 `.shell -ci "r $ip; uf $ip" c:\python27\python.exe ufgraph.py`

 ![](https://raw.githubusercontent.com/bfosterjr/ufgraph/master/example_ip.png)

+It is also possible to output multiple call graphs for each frame in the call stack as follows:

+`.shell -ci "!for_each_frame \"r $scopeip; uf $scopeip\"" python.exe ufgraph.py`